tiagofsanchez/reactnd-project-myreads-starter/README.md

 ## TL;DR

-To get started developing right away:
+To get started and test my project

-- install all project dependencies with `npm install`
+- install project dependencies with `npm install`
 - start the development server with `npm start`

 ## The structure of my Project